Dexa ODF ‒ a fast-dissolving film

 Other potential indications

-AcuCort has identified two further indications where Dexa ODF may be competitive: croup in children and chemotherapy-induced nausea and vomiting (CINV).
+AcuCort has identified two further indications where Dexa ODF may be competitive: viral croup in children and chemotherapy-induced nausea and vomiting (CINV).

-Croup in children
+Viral croup in children

-Croup (laryngotracheobronchitis) is a common childhood illness characterized by a swelling of the area below the vocal chords, generally triggered by a cold.
+Viral croup (laryngotracheobronchitis) is a common childhood illness characterized by a swelling of the area below the vocal chords, generally triggered by a cold.
 Typical symptoms are barking cough, hoarseness, wheezing and shortness of breath.

 Approx. 3 percent of all children up to the age of 6 are affected annually (7).
 Croup attacks cause much stress and anxiety in children and parents and account also for 5 percent of the hospitalizations in this age group (8).